survivejs/webpack-book/manuscript/advanced_techniques/05_configuring_react.md

 ## Using react-lite Instead of React for Production

 React is quite heavy library even though the API is quite small considering.
 There are light alternatives, such as [Preact](https://www.npmjs.com/package/preact) and [react-lite](https://www.npmjs.com/package/react-lite). react-lite implements React's API apart from features like `propTypes` and server side rendering.

 You lose out in debugging capabilities, but gain far smaller size.
 Preact implements a smaller subset of features and it's even smaller than react-lite.
+Interestingly [preact-compat](https://www.npmjs.com/package/preact-compat) provides support for `propTypes` and bridges the gap between vanilla React and Preact somewhat.

-Using react-lite in production instead of React can save around 100 kB minified code.
+Using react-lite or Preact in production instead of React can save around 100 kB minified code.
 Depending on your application, this can be a saving worth pursuing.
 Fortunately integrating react-lite is simple.
 It takes only a few lines of configuration to pull off.

 To get started, install react-lite: